 - in the urethra, where pee leaves the body

-Kids can get hematuria for many reasons.
-Common causes include:
+Teens can get hematuria for many reasons.
+The more common causes are:

 - bladder or kidney infections

 - kidney stones

 - high levels of calcium and other minerals in the urine

 - injury to the kidneys or urinary tract

 - taking some types of medicines, like some over-the-counter pain medicines

 - strenuous exercise (many athletes, especially distance runners, get hematuria from time to time)